eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 ### Partial GC cycle

-A partial GC cycle is recorded within the following example, which is taken from the verbose GC log output of a `balanced` policy garbage collection.
+A [`balanced` partial GC cycle](gc.md#balanced-policy) is recorded within the following example, which is taken from the verbose GC log output of a `balanced` policy garbage collection.
 The following log content is broken down into sections that describe particular activities of the GC cycle.

-The `balanced` policy’s partial GC cycle reclaims memory in the heap for allocation new objects.
-The cycle runs on all regions in the *eden* space and might also run on some older regions.
-All the cycle's operations are run using a single *stop-the-world* pause:
+The `balanced` policy’s partial GC cycle reclaims memory in the heap for allocation of new objects by reducing the number of used regions.
+The partial GC cycle always reduces user regions in the *eden* space and may also reclaim memory from older regions.
+All the cycle's operations run during a single *stop-the-world* pause:

 |GC Operations | GC increment | *stop-the-world* or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|